 - The research and findings were conducted by the renowned hair loss research expert Dr. Angela Christiano and her team (in particular, Dr. Raphael Clynes) at Columbia University.
 In 2013, Dr. Christiano had already presented findings that both tofactinib and ruxolitinib reversed alopecia areata in mice.
 Moreover, these two doctors already filed a patent related to JAK 3 inhibitors in 2012 and are bonafide experts in this field.

-- These new findings also determine the cellular mechanism (certain set of T cells attack hair follicles) that causes hair loss in people with alopecia areata, something that was not completely understood before.
+- These new findings also determine the cellular mechanism (certain set of T cells attack hair follicles) that causes hair loss in people with alopecia areata.
+This was something that was not completely understood in the past.

 The current findings were released in the online edition of Nature Medicine yesterday.
 All three patients saw excellent results within 4-5 months after taking the twice a day pill, and no adverse side effects were reported.